Andiweli/ZGloom-Android/README.md

 ZGloom-Android is part of a family of cross-platform Gloom source ports that share the same renderer, options and feature set across desktop and console-style systems.
 This edition targets Android-based hardware such as the OUYA micro-console and Android TV boxes, with a focus on couch play using a controller.

 For other platforms, see the companion projects [ZGloom-x86 (Windows)](https://github.com/Andiweli/ZGloom-x86), [ZGloom-Vita-Vita2D (PS Vita / PSTV)](https://github.com/Andiweli/ZGloom-Vita-Vita2D) and [ZGloom-macOS](https://github.com/Andiweli/ZGloom-macOS).

 ---

+## 🕹 What is Gloom?

+[Gloom](https://en.wikipedia.org/wiki/Gloom_(video_game)) was a 1995 Doom-like first-person shooter from **Black Magic Software** for the Commodore Amiga.
+It featured very messy and meaty graphics and required a powerful Amiga at the time (an A1200 with 030 CPU was still on the low end).
+The engine later powered several related games and successors, including:

+- **Gloom Deluxe / Ultimate Gloom** – enhanced graphics and effects
+- **Gloom 3**
+- **Zombie Massacre**
+- Various full-game conversions of other 90’s Amiga titles

+ZGloom is a modern reimplementation of this engine.

+---